waggjeff/Course3Final/README.md

     5) From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-'newdatatidy.txt' - is the final tidied dataset for the project
+'newdatatidy.txt' - is the final tidied dataset for the project created by the 'run_analysis.R' script.